TheRedBrain/rpg-inventory/README.md

 ## Additional Item Tooltips

-These are separated into categories.
-Each category can be disabled in the client config.
+These can be configured in the client config, including the position.
+- load out items
+- player bound items (disabled for load out items)
+- player crafted items (disabled for load out items)
+- advancement locked items (disabled for load out items)
+- if an item is in the "two_handed_items" item tag.
 - the slots an item can be equipped in, this is controlled by item tags.
-- if an item is in the "two_handed_items" item tag.

 ## Slot Tooltips